jonasbn/til/renovate/use_renovate.md

 | fvm                 |            | ✓        |      |
 | homebrew            |            | ✓        |      |

-Do not the list above might be severily outdated, please consult the [Renovate: Supported Managers](https://docs.renovatebot.com/modules/manager/#supported-managers) for the latest information.
+Do not the list above might be severely outdated, please consult the [Renovate: Supported Managers](https://docs.renovatebot.com/modules/manager/#supported-managers) for the latest information.
 Renovate is an alternative to Dependabot.

 Do note Renovate is not bound to GitHub and you can host it yourself.